 I remember during my childhood, my mother’s fascination with certain movie stars.
 She would ‘fall in love’ with the characters they portrayed, believed that they were wonderful people and placed them upon a pedestal.
 Occasionally she discovered personal information about them that surfaced within the media.
 This resulted in huge disappointment as my mother’s view of them changed and they ‘fell from a great height’ off the pedestal she had place them upon.
 Unfortunately there are some individuals in this world who are adept at hiding their ‘true selves’ and use their ‘false selves’ as a tool to manipulate others.

 In the Pagan world we have many ‘celebrities’ or renowned individuals using various titles to create an elite image, some are authors, speakers, organizers and entertainers.
 They portray a glamorous ‘persona’ and are selective concerning the information they reveal about themselves.
-Some are skilled in taking one grain of truth and embellishing that into misleading information.
-There are those who take on the persona and image of characters in popular magical movies copying their attire and imitating their characteristics.
+Some are skilled in taking one grain of truth and embellishing that with misleading information.
+There are those who take on the persona and image of characters from popular magical movies by copying their attire and imitating their characteristics.

 The Dark ‘Arte’ of Glamour

 Glamour began quite literally with magic.
 Growing from the Scottish gramarye around 1720, glamour was a sort of spell that would affect the eyesight of those afflicted, so that objects appear different from they actually are.
 Sir Walter Scott anglicized the word and brought it into popular use in his poems:

 “You may bethink you of the spell

 “Any calculated, carefully polished imaged designed to impress and persuade.“